 To describe religious people, Richard Dawkins cherry-picked the worst and the most bigoted examples of them, while presenting those as typical.
 However, in real life, there are plenty of religious people around, but chances of meeting a bigoted Biblical literalist like the book describes are pretty low, unless you live in specific communities.

 In some places, professor Dawkins makes factually incorrect statements.
 For example, he asserts that many people throughout the history were murdered for the sake of religion, but nobody was ever murdered for the sake of atheism.
 This statement completely ignores the fact that, in the 20th century alone, millions of people were murdered by far-left dictators in Russia, China and South-East Asia for their religious believes precisely in order to enforce atheism.

 Finally, Richard Dawkins asserts that the majority of atheists are just like him: well-educated, articulate and generally pleasant to be with.
-However, the majority of atheists that I have met were nihilistic and many of them had serious problems, such as uncontrollable drinking, drug habits or criminality.
+However, the majority of atheists that I have met were nihilistic.
+Many of them had serious problems, such as uncontrollable drinking, drug habits or criminality.
 After all, if life is just a random game of dice with no purpose, why not just do whatever we want in a given moment?
 On the other hand, the vast majority of religious people that I have met were exactly the opposite: they led meaningful lives and had all their affairs in order.

 It would be statistically impossible to have a typical atheist resemble Richard Dawkins.
 Moreover, there is no such thing as a typical atheist.
 Based on the fact that a large proportion of Western population are atheists, but only a small number of people have completed advanced education, the chances are that the majority of atheists are very different from Richard Dawkins.

 The majority of religious people that I ever knew treated concepts like the literal reality of resurrection of Jesus Christ as much less important compared to building your character and following a set of principles that will allow you to do things that are good for yourself, good for your family and good for the society.
-Therefore, although militant atheists try to get rid of superstition within the society, there is a risk that what they will end up destroying instead is the idea that striving to be the best possible version of yourself is necessary.
+Therefore, although militant atheists try to get rid of superstition within the society, there is a risk that what they will end up destroying instead is the idea that it’s necessary to strive to be the best possible version of yourself.